Prakharcodes433/Camper-Cafe/README.md

 ## Description

-This project is part of the "**Learn Basic CSS by Building a Cafe Menu**" course on [freeCodeCamp](www.freecodecamp.org).
  The goal was to practice foundational CSS concepts like text styling, borders, alignment, and basic layout techniques to replicate a provided design for a coffee shop menu.

 The fictional cafe, "Camper Cafe," includes sections for Coffee and Desserts with item names and prices.